Movement Disorders Clinic

-We strive to provide the best care possible to each of our patients based on their needs through a multimodal and multidisciplinary approach which involves pharmacological treatment, neurorehabilitation, and partnering with our primary care and specialist providers.
+The providers in the Swedish Movement Disorders program listen to every patient with compassion.
+We strive to provide the best care possible to each of our patients based on their needs through a multimodal and multidisciplinary approach which involves pharmacological treatment, neurorehabilitation and partnering with our primary care and specialist providers.
 Our program has a robust deep brain stimulation (DBS) and focused ultrasound program (FUS) for selected movement disorders.
 We also offer chemodenervation with botox and similar medicines for dystonic disorders.

 In addition to providing clinical care, we educate medical trainees at local and national levels, perform community and physician outreach, and participate in cutting-edge clinical research trials.